lsaravia/acadhugo/content/home/splash.md

 weight = 10  # Order that this section will appear.

 title = "Hola!"
-subtitle = "Este es el sitio del grupo de Ecología y Sistemas Complejos de la UNGS"
+subtitle = "Este es el sitio del grupo de Ecología y Sistemas Complejos"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.